Artificial Intelligence (AI) isn’t just the future of finance—it’s the present, actively reshaping how financial professionals work today.

 Do your employees have the skills to use AI tools, or would they require training?
 If you lack the necessary resources, you might need to consider hiring new talent, training current employees, or outsourcing to a vendor.

 We’ll go into more detail about this further on.

 - Select the right tools and partners

 Based on your needs and resources, choose the appropriate AI tools.
-This could involve buying off-the-shelf software and customized AI solutions or partnering with a technology firm.
+This could involve buying off-the-shelf software and customised AI solutions or partnering with a technology firm.

 Evaluate potential vendors or partners on their technology and understanding of your industry.
 Look at their track record and ability to provide ongoing support and training.